 Product goals provide specific criteria that you will use to judge the quality of your students’ writing.
 Providing students with product goals has a high impact (d=0.7) on the quality of their subsequent writing.

 My students then wrote a persuasive text as a practice task.
-I used the rubric I had explained to them earlier to mark their practice tasks.
+I used this rubric I had explained to them earlier to mark their practice tasks.
 I then set specific personal goals for each student 1-2 levels higher on the same rubric.

 These personal goals are an individually tailored form of product goals.